corsairmarks/combined_silfae_revisited/mod/README.md

     * Update game events for setting up custom origin, including using `set_update_modifiers_batch` for some performance gains
     * Convert "Parasitic Evolution" into an origin instead of a civic (including graphics for the selection screen and icon)
     * As with the original civic, Origin: Parasitic Evolution is not available for the AI
-* Update all custom negative traits to work with Stellaris 3.0
+* Update all custom negative traits to work with modern Stellaris
     * Traits use up-to-date-modifiers
     * Most of the `BIOLOGICAL` traits are now available to use on `LITHOID`s too
     * These traits were originally designed as advanced traits, which means you must have Evolutionary Mastery to use them
-* Update prescripted empire for 3.0:
+* Update prescripted empire
     * Now uses the new Origin: Parasitic Evolution (requires Utopia)
     * Now has Civic: Shadow Council to replace the civic which became the origin
     * Can randomly spawn